Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Secondary School Admissions in Chile

 \cref{tab:counterfactual} presents the results.
 There are several noticeable patterns when we move from the current regime to the counterfactual.
-First, as expected, sorting in terms of ability and income decreases, albeit slightly.\footnote{Sorting by ability, which is between 0 and 1, is defined as the ratio of the between-school variance of the student composite score to its total variance.
-It has an intuitive interpretation: it measures the fraction of the variance in scores that is ``explained'' by between-school differences and can be obtained as the $R^2$ of the regression of student scores on school dummies.
-It is used in the literature to measure income or residential segregation \citep[e.g.,][]{yang2006suburban}.
-Sorting by income is similarly defined with the outcome variable being the dummy of being low-income.} Second, low-income students are in schools with higher-ability existing students, while the opposite is true for non-low-income students.
-Third, the policy benefits low-income students and hurts others.
-On average, low-income students' welfare gain is equivalent to decreasing travel distance (to a public school) by 0.172 km.
-This gain is concentrated among 7\% of the low-income students, while others are not affected by the policy.
-Correspondingly, 6\% of the non-low-income students are worse off, while none is better off.
-Lastly, these changes are driven by low-income students leaving public schools to private subsidized schools, while crowding out some students to public or private non-subsidized schools.
+First, low-income students are in schools that have higher-ability and higher-income students in the same cohort, while the opposite is true for non-low-income students.
+Second, some low-income students leave public schools for private subsidized schools, while crowding out some other students to public schools.
+Lastly, the policy benefits low-income students and hurts others.
+On average, low-income students' welfare gain is equivalent to decreasing travel distance (to a public school) by 0.332 km.
+This gain is concentrated among 12\% of the low-income students, while others are not affected.
+Correspondingly, 7.2\% of the non-low-income students are worse off, and none is better off.